hasanadil/HAColorFinder/README.md

 # Example app
 A mac app which uses HAColorFinder library to determine the dominant color within an image.
 Simply drag an image onto the app and a color well shows the color within a few milliseconds.

+# Still to do
+Support alpha channels in an image.

 # Made by
 * Hasan Adil
 * @dispatch_hasan